MohammedOmar3/MohammedOmar3/README.md

 ## Projects
 ### Currently working on:
-- Hadith Fetcher Web App
+- Hadith Fetcher Web App (Completed as of now, will be adding more feature in the upcoming future)
+- Personal portfolio website

 ### Upcoming projects:
-- Personal portfolio website
 - Quran web app
 - Global youtube video chat room